AscendingPassage.com HOME PAGE.

 of two obelisks, sharp as the blade of a lance.
 And then, at once, I

 was so near.
-But Thebes assuredly it is, for nothing else in the world
+But Karnak assuredly it is, for nothing else in the world

 could produce such an apparition.
 And I salute with a kind of shudder